Student Protest and Rally Policy

 - The protest or rally prioritizes the safety of those involved, as well as the safety of those not involved in the protest or rally, including those who disagree with the position taken by organizers.

-- The protest or rally permits the continued operation of University functions – i.e. allows students to freely move about campus; allows classes and university- sponsored events to continue unhindered and uninterrupted (freedom from excessive noise in academic buildings); allows other students, faculty, staff, contractors, and visitors to conduct their business; and allows entrance and egress from University grounds as needed; and is not in violation of other University policies.
+- The protest or rally permits the continued operation of University functions – i.e. allows students to freely move about campus; allows classes and University-sponsored events to continue unhindered and uninterrupted (including excessive noise in academic buildings); allows other students, faculty, staff, contractors, and visitors to conduct their business; allows entrance and egress from University grounds as needed; and is not in violation of other University policies.

 - The protest or rally respects University property, including building times, facility cleanliness and appearance, and structural integrity.

-Students who fail to follow these guidelines are subject to disciplinary action according to the university student conduct procedures as well as possible legal action when applicable.
+Students who fail to follow these requirements are subject to disciplinary action according to the university student conduct procedures as well as possible legal action when applicable.